cyrilovh/snippets/README.md

 # About snippets folder

-This repo was created to help developers with snippets.
+This repository is no longer maintained.
+Visit my blog to get code snippets improvements and other tips.

 # ConvertToWebp.php